Carey Price: Early life

 Price was born in Vancouver to parents Lynda and Jerry.
-His mother served as chief of the Ulkatcho First Nation, while his father, also a goaltender, was selected by the Philadelphia Flyers (126th overall) in the 1978 NHL amateur draft.
-Although the foregoing never played in the NHL, he did play four seasons of professional hockey in various leagues and was for a time the goaltending coach of the Tri-City Americans.
+His mother previously served as chief of the Ulkatcho First Nation, while his father, also a goaltender, was selected by the Philadelphia Flyers (126th overall) in the 1978 NHL amateur draft.
+Although Price's father never played in the NHL, he did play four seasons of professional hockey in various leagues and was for a time the goaltending coach of the Tri-City Americans.
 Price has a younger sister, Kayla, and is second cousins with former professional ice hockey player Shane Doan.

-When Price was three, his family moved to the remote town of Anahim Lake in central British Columbia where he was raised.
-He was taught to play goaltender by his father on a frozen creek during the winter months and played organized hockey in Williams Lake over five hours and 320 km away by car on Highway 20.
+When Price was three, his family relocated to the remote town of Anahim Lake in central British Columbia where his maternal grandfather, James Holte, a Norwegian Canadian, was born and worked as a storekeeper prior to his death in 1964.
+Following the move, he was taught to play goaltender by his father on a frozen creek during the winter months and played organized hockey in Williams Lake over five hours and 320 km away by car on Highway 20.
 Having to make the ten-hour round trip three days a week, Carey's father eventually bought a Piper PA-28 Cherokee to fly him to practice and games.